buchmiller/notes/dev_setup/win10bash.md

 ## Getting bash

+This section may not be up to date with the latest versions of Windows.
+Please see [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 This is available in Windows 10 as of the Anniversary Update.

 > Press `WinKey+R`, type `winver` and press ENTER